edwintran235/326-team9/team/m2/ui-diagrams.md

 ![Login Page Placeholder](...)

-**Use Case**
+**Use Case**:

+The user wants to track their job application process by using our service.
+In order to use our service, they must log in.
+The user sets a username and password the first time that they log in.
+After logging in, the user will land on the **User Applications Screen** where they can interact with our service.
+All of the user's interactions are saved under the user's profile, so that every time they log in their information is there.

 ## Profile Page Screen

 The **Profile Page** is where users can enter their information.
-This information will be important in other features.
+This information will be important in other features

 ![Profile Page Placeholder](...)

-**Use Case**

 The profile page will include a picture of the user, a description/bio, their resume, contact information, and user settings.
+The user has the opportunity to edit any of this information after it is saved.

+**Use Case**:

+A user who just logged in wants to personalize their account.
+When they go to the profile page, they can edit their name, biography, contact information, user settings, and upload a resume.
+Say the user just got married and wants to change their name.
+The user can edit their profile, input a new name, and save their changes.
+The user's new name will show on their profile.

 ## User Applications Screen